ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Establish a connection profile, and specify the use of the username (ubuntu for an EC2 instance) and making sure that your pageant install is loading the ssh key.

-Transfer the *.dump file to the server
+Transfer the <filename>.dump file to the server

 Step 9: Create a staging database
 _________________________________